 - Attorneys aren’t always on top of eDiscovery or have a fascination with it, but going forward they should start to.

-- Companies who adapt quickly to tech, are the ones who win.
+- Companies that adapt quickly to tech, are the ones who win.

-- APIs are the key to data defensibility.
+- API connections in eDiscovery are the key to data defensibility.

 Looking back on the past ten years, what no longer works in eDiscovery?
 What do we want to leave behind?